Evolution (JLS album)

 Evolution is the fourth studio album by British boy band JLS.
-The album was released on 5 November 2012 through RCA Records.
+It was released on 5 November 2012 through RCA Records.
 The album marks a new change in direction for the band, described as "a throwback to the '90s new jack swing/R&B-influenced music".
 The album was preceded by the single "Hottest Girl in the World", released on 21 October 2012.